Ghost (Justin Bieber song): Music video

 The official music video for "Ghost", directed by Colin Tilley, premiered on October 8, 2021.
 It coincided with the release of the complete edition of Justice and the Amazon Prime Video documentary, Justin Bieber: Our World.
 Actress Diane Keaton stars as Bieber's grandmother in the video.
 The video opens with Bieber playing the piano, celebrating his grandfather's birthday with him and Keaton.
 The moment is interrupted in the next scene as Bieber and Keaton mourn the death of his grandfather at an ocean-side funeral.
-Two years after the event, Bieber sees Keaton is still struggling with her husband's passing.
+Two years after the event, Bieber sees Keaton is still struggling with her husband's death.
 He decides to take Keaton for a night out on the town as they attempt to move past their grief.
 Bieber buys a Gucci dress for Keaton to cheer her up, and they partake in activities such as going on long walks along Ventura Beach and taking shots, toasting, and dancing at a bar.
 Bieber later encourages Keaton to date again as she looks for eligible bachelors on a dating app called Slide.
 Bieber then drives Keaton to the beach in a convertible, where she scatters her husband's ashes in the ocean while dolphins jump up to greet them.
-At the end of the video, Bieber surprises Keaton by setting her up on a date with a new man who slightly resembles her widower.
+At the end of the video, Bieber surprises Keaton by setting her up on a date with a new man who slightly resembles her departed husband.

 Bieber called Keaton and asked her to be in the video, to which she accepted the offer and expressed fondness for the song.
 Keaton previously shared a brief interaction with Bieber in 2015 during her appearance on The Ellen DeGeneres Show and admitted having a slight crush on him after being shown his Calvin Klein campaign.
 On October 6, 2021, Bieber and Keaton shared a teaser of the video on their respective Instagram accounts.
 Speaking about her experience working with Bieber, Keaton said it was "friendly, open, loose and unique", adding that he "was kind to everyone and his team was perfection".
 While Keaton had never been in a music video before, she directed two of them for Belinda Carlisle's singles, "Heaven Is a Place on Earth" and "I Get Weak".